$20 a Week for 10 Years: What Your Money Could Become

 You do not need to pick the perfect option.
 You just need to pick one and start.
 Open an account today.
 Set up a $20 weekly recurring buy.
 Come back in a year and look at the number.

 Ready for the next step?
-Here is exactly how to start investing with $20 a week, broken down into five simple steps.
+Scroll back up to how do you actually start, where the four options are broken down step by step.
 And if you want to understand the engine behind all of these numbers, read What Is Compound Interest?.

 This article is part of the Small Steps, Real Results series, which breaks down how ordinary people can build real wealth with small, consistent actions.
 No jargon.
 No gatekeeping.
 Just the math and the method.